Xitai Jinaier Lake

 Explore Earth’s physical systems—from mountains and rivers to climate patterns and fragile ecosystems.
 This hub organizes our best guides to landforms and water, weather and climate, biodiversity, and today’s pressing environmental issues.
 Start here, then dive into focused subtopics or explore places by continent, country, and city.

-This comparison usually comes down to one confusion: both are branches of geography, but they ask different first questions.
-Human geography starts with people, societies, and spatial patterns…
+This comparison comes down to one common confusion: both are branches of geography, but they begin with different questions.
+The distinction is useful rather than absolute, because urban…

 The Caucasus is one of those mountain regions many readers recognize immediately but place only vaguely.
 The usual confusion is not just about location; it is also about…